 There has been a lot of talk in recent years about looking for life on other planets.
 For its sake, I hope we never find it!
 Why, after the inconsiderate way we have treated wildlife on this planet, should we be allowed to invade the even more fragile habitats that may be found in other places?
 While the thought of finding such life is intriguing, I haven’t heard anyone suggest that we consider its feelings and wishes, e.g. the likelihood that it would want to be left alone (quite reasonable, considering our history!).
 How are we going to communicate with intelligent life on other planets, when we can’t even communicate with the intelligent life on this planet?
 Besides, since the laws of physics and chemistry are universal, it is unlikely that any such organisms would be dramatically different from those on Earth.

 What scientific evidence do we have that wildlife need to be free of human intrusion?
-Not much, probably because scientists are people, and like the rest of us are instinctively curious about every thing and every place, and don’t care to be excluded from anywhere.
+Not much, probably because scientists are people, and like the rest of us are instinctively curious about everything and every place, and don’t care to be excluded from anywhere.
 For most of us, travel is just entertainment, but scientists probably see their livelihood and success as depending on being able to travel to any part of the globe and "collect" (i.e., kill) any organism they find there.
 I doubt that there are many scientific studies of the environmental harm done by the pursuit of science.

 (As recently as 1979 (Wilkins and Peterson, p.
 178), we find statements like "Populations of wild animals can have the annual surplus cropped without harm".
 Insect field guides, e.g. Powell and Hogue (1979), also recommend collecting insects as "an exciting and satisfying hobby for anyone" (p.
 359).
 Does that mean that collecting grizzlies or tigers is also an acceptable "hobby"?)

 However, there is recent research (e.g. Knight and Gutzwiller, 1995) showing that recreation, even activity traditionally thought of as harmless to wildlife, can be harmful, or even deadly: "Traditionally, observing, feeding, and photographing wildlife were considered to be 'nonconsumptive' activities because removal of animals from their natural habitats did not occur.... nonconsumptive wildlife recreation was considered relatively benign in terms of its effects on wildlife; today, however, there is a growing recognition that wildlife-viewing recreation can have serious negative impacts on wildlife" (p.
 257).
 "Activities [involving] nonmotorized travel ... [have] caused the creation of more ... trails in wildlands....
 These activities are extensive in nature and have the ability to disrupt wildlife in many ways, particularly by displacing animals from an area" (p.
 56).
 "Recreational disturbance has traditionally been viewed as most detrimental to wildlife during the breeding season.
 Recently, it has become apparent that disturbance outside of the animal's breeding season may have equally severe effects" (p.
 73).
 "People have an impact on wildlife habitat and all that depends on it, no matter what the activity" (p.
 157).
 "Perhaps the major way that people have influenced wildlife populations is through encroachment into wildlife areas" (p.
 160).
 "Recreationists are, ironically, destroying the very thing they love: the blooming buzzing confusion of nature....
-The recreation industry deserves to be listed on the same page with interests that are cutting the last of the old-growth forests, washing fertile topsoils into the sea, and pouring billions of tons of greenhouse gases into the atmosphere" (p.340).
-(Note: wildlife have a hard time distinguishing between biologists and recreationists!)
+The recreation industry deserves to be listed on the same page with interests that are cutting the last of the old-growth forests, washing fertile top soils into the sea, and pouring billions of tons of greenhouse gases into the atmosphere" (p.340).
+(Note: wildlife has a hard time distinguishing between biologists and recreationists!)